ElazarK/content-docs/scripts/D2GetFile.md

-Use this script tp det a file from a system using a D2 agent.
+Gets a file from a system using a D2 agent.

 ## Script Data
 ---